Fallon Henley: Fatal Influence (2024–present)

 At NXT Halloween Havoc on October 27, Kelani Jordan faced Fatal Influence in a gauntlet match for the NXT Women's North American Championship.
 Henley defeated Jordan to win the title as the third person in the gauntlet after interference from Jayne and Nyx, winning her first singles championship in her wrestling career.
 On the November 26 episode of NXT, Henley defended her title against Tatum Paxley, after which she along with Jayne and Nyx would deliver a beatdown to Paxley, until Gigi Dolin came down to even the odds, thus starting a feud with Dolin and Paxley (after which Shotzi would align with Dolin and Paxley a week later).
 The two teams would face off at NXT: New Year's Evil, with Fatal Influence coming out on the losing end.
 At NXT Vengeance Day on February 15, 2025, Henley lost the NXT Women's North American Championship to Stephanie Vaquer, ending her reign at 111 days.

-Henley would make her PLE Main event debut at The Great American Bash, teaming up with Jayne in a loss against Jordynne Grace and Blake Monroe.
-On November 18 (airing on tape delay on November 25), at Night 2 of NXT: Gold Rush, Henley, who qualified to the tournament final of the vacant WWE Women's Speed Championship, defeated Zaria to win the title.
+Henley would make her livestreaming main event debut at The Great American Bash, teaming up with Jayne in a loss against Jordynne Grace and Blake Monroe.
+On November 25 at Night 2 of NXT: Gold Rush (taped November 18), Henley, who had qualified to the tournament final for the vacant WWE Women's Speed Championship, defeated Zaria to win the title.
+On March 17, 2026 episode of NXT, Henley would sacrifice herself during a triple threat with Jayne, Ruca, & Zaria, to help Jayne win, but ultimately leaving herself vulnerable for her Speed title defense later that night, where she would lose the title to Wren Sinclair ending her reign at 112 days.

+On the April 24 episode of SmackDown, Fatal Influence officially moved to the SmackDown brand, interrupting a title match between Alexa Bliss and Charlotte Flair against WWE Women's Tag Team Champions Brie Bella and Paige.
+Later that night, Jayne lost to WWE Women's Champion Rhea Ripley by disqualification after Henley and Reid attacked Ripley during the match., on Saturday Night's Main Event, Henley & Reid would defeat Bella & Paige to win the WWE Women's Tag Team championships.
+At Night 1 of SummerSlam on August 1, Fatal Influence defeated the team of The Bella Twins (Brie Bella and Nikki Bella) and Paige in a Six-Woman Tag Team Match.

 Other media

-Schuessler, as Fallon Henley, made her video game debut as a playable character in WWE 2K24 and has since appeared in WWE 2K25.
+Schuessler, as Fallon Henley, made her video game debut as a playable character in WWE 2K24 and has since appeared in WWE 2K25 and WWE 2K26.